-- Testing assumptions intended to deepen our understanding of issues that we have identified as material or potentially material to the investment.
-Sometimes we identify these issues at the point of investment and other times they arise during ownership.
+- Testing assumptions in order to deepen our understanding of issues that we have identified as material or potentially material to the investment.
+We may identify these issues at the point of investment, or they may arise during ownership.
 In both cases, we discuss the issues with management, solicit their input, assess their response, and evaluate the impact on our investment thesis.
-To the extent that the issues are ongoing, we continue to follow up until the issue is resolved or no longer relevant. - 2.
-Maintaining an informed dialogue whereby we keep apprised of decisions relating to strategic and operational considerations.
-We usually routinely meet with management following earnings, strategic business updates, and management transitions. - Advocacy an explicit opportunity for us, as shareholders, to advocate for different decisions that we believe will enhance long-term shareholder value.
+To the extent that issues are ongoing, we continue to follow up until each issue is resolved or no longer relevant. - Maintaining an informed dialogue whereby we remain apprised of decisions relating to strategic and operational considerations.
+We usually routinely meet with management following earnings, strategic business updates, and management transitions. - Advocating as shareholders for decisions that we believe will enhance long-term shareholder value.
 With increasing regularity, companies also proactively seek our input on a range of issues.